chalk/chalk/readme.md

 ## Origin story

 [colors.js](https://github.com/Marak/colors.js) used to be the most popular string styling module, but it has serious deficiencies like extending `String.prototype` which causes all kinds of [problems](https://github.com/yeoman/yo/issues/68) and the package is unmaintained.
 Although there are other packages, they either do too much or not enough.
 Chalk is a clean and focused alternative.

-## chalk for enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of chalk and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-chalk?utm_source=npm-chalk&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Related